Zone 2 vs Tempo vs Threshold Training: When to Use Each

 How These Zones Work Together

 Effective endurance training is not about choosing one zone.
-It is about combining them properly.
+It is about combining them in the right proportions across a training week and training cycle.

 A typical structure might look like: